jwagrunner/Java_Inheritance/README.md

 # Java_Inheritance
 Uses inheritance to display the prices candies/desserts purchased utilizing a checkout system.
-More info on file "Inheritance Assignment" and checkout the website
+More info on README file and checkout the website.

 UNC Charlotte
 Course: ECGR-4090